filmolino/SlideScan/README.md

 Thanks to the [M5StampC3 from M5Stack](https://shop.m5stack.com/collections/m5-controllers/products/m5stamp-c3-mate-with-pin-headers) using a [ESP32-C3 RISC-V microcontroller from Espressif](https://www.espressif.com/en/products/socs/esp32-c3) it is also possible to control the SlideScan through a web interface over WiFi.
 The scanner has it's own access point to which you can connect.

 Everything of the SlideScan is open source, so you can easy build your own!
-If you don't want to build your own SlideScan and prefer to buy one please contact me.

 ## Guide
 ### Camera connection